 What the biggest shock to me was the time it took to look after him.
 Twice a day in all weathers turning out, mucking out, grooming, riding, haynets – the list goes on.
 God forbid if I stopped to have a natter with the other liveries as the morning trip would add up to three hours or more….. then you had the evening visit.
 With most of us committed to work and families, these horses take a huge chunk of your daily time, especially through the winter months.
 Us horse owners then become fantastic at juggling our home and work life when factoring in dealing with daily horse chores!
 If you think that this is going to become a problem in owning a horse, then finding a reliable sharer may be the answer.
 Alternatively, what has worked for me over the years is helping with other liveries horses in return for them helping with mine.
 Without this vital support system, I really couldn’t have managed in looking after him.

 Putting all these hurdles aside, horse ownership is incredibly rewarding with all the ups and downs it can bring.
 I am a great believer that it takes a good year to get to know your horse and for him to trust you.
 So be patient.
 Being with your own horse is great fun making you also fitter in the process.
 This together with the knowledge you gain in horse ownership makes this an incredibly fulfilling hobby.
 I use the word “hobby” lightly as it does become a lifestyle.
-Can I imagine life without horses?
-The answer is probably NO. Ask me when I’m trudging through mud in the wind and rain in February where I am always close to writing the “For Sale” advert, you may get a different answer.
-However, I always come through that phase and couldn’t imagine not having some sort of horse contact in my life.
+Can I imagine life without horses now?
+The answer is probably no. I may not be in horse ownership anymore, but they will always be part of my life.
+Will I miss trudging through mud in the wind and rain in winter trying to get my horse in from the field?
+I think the answer has to be an honest yes and no!
+But that is part of the lifestyle and you always get through a winter, however close you are to writing the “For Sale” advert by the end of February…